 My tears and sobs dried in an instant as the words hit home.
-God had just shown me a picture of His unconditional love for mankind.
+God had just shown me a picture of His unconditional love for me as well as the whole of mankind.

 That night, changed my life.
 I realized for the first time ever, that I was loved and worthy in the eyes of God and suddenly people’s opinions were less important.
-My worth was measured in comparison to others and always found myself wanting.
+My worth had always been measured in comparison to others and I had always found myself wanting.
 I never felt good enough.
 Until the night I realized that they too are just jelly blobs.
 If the creator of the universe loves me and thinks I am worthy, what do people’s opinions matter?

 The picture of the jelly blob has never left me.
 Whenever I face moments of doubt, I think back to that picture and remember who I am.

 The other thing I learned that night was that we are all the same.
 We are all equal in God’s eyes.
-If I am ever potentially intimidated by somebody else, I remember that below the appearances, they are also just a jelly blob.
+If I feel intimidated by somebody, I remember that below the appearances, they are also just a jelly blob.
 For the first time, I understood the scripture, “love your neighbor as yourself”.

 So when I tell somebody that they are worthy or valuable, it is not lip service.
 I know how much God loves them.